-5 Reinventing Competitive Procurement of Electricity Resources, Ralph Cavanagh, published on ElectrictyPolicy.com, Sept., 2010.
+5 Reinventing Competitive Procurement of Electricity Resources, Ralph Cavanagh, published on ElectricityPolicy.com, Sept., 2010.

-procurement.6 The author wrote: "My view is that the various utility models each allow for a durable solution, in the form of competitive resource procurement and integration by regulated electric distribution companies.
-Energy efficiency should be treated as a resource for this purpose, and regulators' primary aim should be to ensure an acquisition process open to all, with results that minimize the life-cycle cost of reliable electricity service while meeting society's environmental goals."

-Q13.
-Does all-source procurement substitute for policies and programs to capture all cost effective energy efficiency?

-A. No. It is important to emphasize that procurement of additional demand-side resources, such as might be procured through an "all source" solicitation, are additive to and do not substitute for or replace policies to continuously operate programs to capture all costeffective energy efficiency.

-A primary reason to continuously invest to procure all cost-effective energy efficiency is that they create value.
-Each dollar spent on cost-effective programs creates value worth one dollar or more to the utility's customers.
-To the extent certain energy efficiency measures are not cost-effective, the additional demand or energy savings can be less costly than other resource options.
-A portfolio of mature programs operating in the market will give the utility tools to make adjustments to obtain added amounts of energy empowering utility planners to treat efficiency as a resource.

-Q14.
-Are there examples of utilities or regulators who have used all-source solicitations in procurement?
+1 procurement.
+6 The author wrote: "My view is that the various utility models each allow 2 for a durable solution, in the form of competitive resource procurement and integration 3 by regulated electric distribution companies.
+Energy efficiency should be treated as a 4 resource for this purpose, and regulators' primary aim should be to ensure an acquisition 5 process open to all, with results that minimize the life-cycle cost of reliable electricity 6 service while meeting society's environmental goals."
+7 Q13.
+Does all-source procurement substitute for policies and programs to capture all cost 8 effective energy efficiency?
+9 A. No. It is important to emphasize that procurement of additional demand-side resources, 10 such as might be procured through an "all source" solicitation, are additive to and do not 11 substitute for or replace policies to continuously operate programs to capture all cost- 12 effective energy efficiency.
+13 A primary reason to continuously invest to procure all cost-effective energy efficiency is 14 that they create value.
+Each dollar spent on cost-effective programs creates value worth 15 one dollar or more to the utility's customers.
+To the extent certain energy efficiency 16 measures are not cost-effective, the additional demand or energy savings can be less 17 costly than other resource options.
+A portfolio of mature programs operating in the 18 market will give the utility tools to make adjustments to obtain added amounts of energy 19 efficiency in different sectors, or in specific locations, or at certain times of day, thereby 20 empowering utility planners to treat efficiency as a resource.
+21 Q14.
+Are there examples of utilities or regulators who have used all-source solicitations in 22 procurement?

-efficiency in different sectors, or in specific locations, or at certain times of day, thereby